Sail from Portland, Dorset to join the most anticipated maritime festivals of the sailing calendar – Brest and Douarnenez.

 - What are the sleeping arrangements?

 Polly Agatha has one private double cabin and 4 single berths in a bunk bed formation in a shared cabin.
+There are a further two single bunks in the saloon.

 - How many toilet/showers does she have?